tapquo/appnima.docs/EN/appnimajs.md

 #### Update
-The `info` resource also allows users to update their data.
+The `update` resource also allows users to update their data.
 To do this just call it using as parameter a dictionary that contains all this optional fields:

     data = {
         mail: "inigo@tapquo.com",